itmaybejj/editoria11y-wp/readme.txt

 == Changelog ==

-= 3.0.0-alpha2 =
+= 3.0.0 =
 * Adds many new content editor tests and translations.
-* Adds robust multisite configuration management (defaults and overrides).
+* Adds robust multisite configuration management, both for pushing and overriding settings across a network and for setting defaults for newly created sites.
 * Adds a [supporter tier](https://editoria11y.com/license/) with developer tests, a custom test builder, role-based split configuration (who sees which test) and a crawler.

 = 2.1.13 =
 * Add hooks for modifying CSV exports.

 == Upgrade Notice ==

+= 3.0.0 =
+The database upgrades itself the first time an administrator visits each site's dashboard; dismissal records are re-keyed by a background job (a progress notice shows until it finishes).
+On multisite, each site upgrades on its own first admin visit.
+Supporters switching to the CSA build: network-activate it (the free build deactivates automatically), then activate your license under Network Admin, Settings, Editoria11y License.

 = 2.1.0 =
 As-you-type checking is now compatible with both the block and classic editors.